FIL-Builders/filfox-verifier/README.md

 **Requirements for Hardhat:**

+- The tool supports multiple deployment methods:
-- Contract must be deployed using `hardhat-deploy`
+  - `hardhat-deploy` with artifacts in `./deployments/[network]/`
+  - Ignition deployments with artifacts in `./ignition/deployments/`
-- Deployment artifacts should be in `./deployments/[network]/` directory
+  - Standard Hardhat compilation artifacts in `./artifacts/contracts/`
-- The tool automatically finds the contract by matching the deployment address
+    - The tool automatically finds contracts by matching deployment addresses or bytecode

 ## Supported Networks